 Just talk to them softly so they familiarize themselves with you as their new owner.
 Be consistent.

-Always keep your ferret safe away from other pets for two weeks after they arrive.
+Always keep your ferret safe away from other pets for 2 weeks after they arrive.
 Let all parties get used to the new smells and sounds before any introductions.

 Soon, your ferret will greet you.
 They will anticipate your snacks and the soothing sound of your voice.
 Since each will be ready at their own pace, pay attention to their body language when they see you.